University Credits

 tower, Florence and Rome.
 Tuscany was the starting point of the

-of the Italian Renaissance, its artistic heritage includes architecture,
+of the Italian Renaissance.
+Its artistic heritage includes architecture,

 painting and sculpture, collected in dozens of museums worldwide.

-Tuscany is the best place to learn the Italian,
+Tuscany is the best place to learn the Italian

 Italian has always had a distinctive dialect for each city, which